solygambas/python-openai-projects/00-playground/README.md

 ## Introducing Cursor AI: Smart Suggestions, Chat & Composer

 - writing a [Python script](40-cursor-ai-intro/writer.py) with Cursor AI.
+- adding authentication to an [Express app](39-node-demo-project) with Composer.

 These examples are based on four courses: